Monday, February 23, 2026

 This morning, it didn’t occur to us that it might not be allowed.
 We had known we’d need to store it in lockers during certain rides, but otherwise intended to let him hold it throughout the day.

-Just as we approached the security checkpoint, a male employee spotted it and made eye contact with a female employee, who started to tell us we couldn’t bring it in.
+Just as we approached the security checkpoint, an employee spotted it and made eye contact with an employee, who started to tell us we couldn’t bring it in.

 But she didn’t get two words out of her mouth before taking a good look at Callum, pausing, and telling us to come on through.
 She then looked back at her coworker and said, “It’s fine.
 Let them on through.
 It’s medical”.